Desarrollo-CeSPI/mo_bind/README.md

 }
 ```

-Domain parameter is optional, if not present id is used as the domain name.
+* Domain parameter is optional, if not present id is used as the domain name.
+* Includes parameters is also optional.
+It is used to reference another data bag
+  item in the same data bag where additional registers are specified.
+Those data
+  bag items referenced there must just define registers, in the same way it is
+  done for the main data bag item, starting at the registers key.

 Data bag is divided in two main sections: